fccagou/pyap/README.md

     podman build --tag pyap .

+RHELVER andRHELDITRIB can be used has build parameter.
+Default value is 8.
+To build all rpm, just run next code and find rpm in mounted directory:

+    for v in 8 9
+    do
+        podman build \
+              --build-arg "RHELVER=$v" \
+              --build-arg "RHELDITRIB=redhat" \
+              --tag pyap:"$RHELDITRIB":"$v" .
+    done

 To test the image, you need to get the device path.
 With lsusb, get bus and device values and the path is `/dev/bus/usb/<BUS-NUMBER>/<DEV-NUMBER>`